jangel97/rh-technical-test/roles/docker_container_test/README.md

 The role requires Python3 in the machine and Pytest installed.
 The role has been tested in Fedora 30, RHEL 7 and CentOS7.
 It does not support Windows environments, Debian based distributions nor RHEL 8 nor CentOS 8.
+The role has been tested with Python 3.6.8 and Python 3.7.7

 Role Variables
 --------------